 A few of our favourite accessible spas

-Hoar Cross Hall Spa Hotel in Staffordshire welcomes guests with disabilities, including sight or hearing impairments.
+Hoar Cross Hall Spa Hotel in Staffordshire is one of our spa hotels with disabled facilities.
+It welcomes guests with disabilities, including sight or hearing impairments.
 There are wheelchair-accessible rooms and staff are on hand to provide additional assistance.

-Malvern Spa in Worcestershire has two accessible bedrooms, plus handrails and emergency pull cords in the bathroom.
+The Malvern Spa in Worcestershire is another wheelchair accessible spa with two adapted bedrooms, plus handrails and emergency pull cords in the bathroom.
 All of the spa facilities are on the ground floor.

 Spa treatments for all

-Spa treatments offer numerous health and beauty benefits for everybody, however, some treatments may not be ideal for those who are currently undergoing cancer treatment or those who have just completed cancer treatment.
-Be sure to check with your spa venue and your doctor beforehand if you have any health concerns.
+Spa treatments offer numerous health and beauty benefits for everybody.
+However, some treatments may not be ideal for those who are currently undergoing or have just completed cancer treatment.

-To make a booking at any of the spas mentioned in this article, or for more details on accessible spa breaks, contact the SpaSeekers team!
-We look forward to finding you the perfect accessible spa day or mini-break.
+To make a booking at any of the spas mentioned in this article, or for more details on accessible spa days and breaks, contact the SpaSeekers team!